-Figure 6 – Example Project No. 1 – Information Graph for a Single Control Point, Uniform vs. Beta
+Figure 6.
+Example Project No. 1 – Information Graph for a Single Monitoring point, uniform vs. beta.

-Figure 6 summarizes by box plot graphs the results of all simulations for both the uniform and the beta distributions.
-The graph shows the amount of gained Information, It, per potential inspection point t.
-Figure 7 shows the distribution of the selected control points over 20 simulations.
-Both figures demonstrate the importance of the “most likely” parameter, provided by the beta distribution, for the expected information gain and the selection of the control points.
-As seen, the beta distribution results are more coherent in recommending t=5 or 6, whereas the uniform distribution results in an equal preference for inspection points at t=5, 6, or 7.
-This is an important outcome that justifies the additional overhead required by both the project manager and the team enabling defining and maintaining additional information on the “most likely” value, instead of merely providing the min and max values.
+Figure 6. summarizes by box plot graphs the results of all simulations for both the uniform and beta distributions.
+The graphs show the amount of information gained, It, at each potential inspection point t.
+Figure 7. shows the distribution of the selected monitoring points over 20 simulations.
+Both figures demonstrate the importance of the “most likely” parameter, provided by the beta distribution, for the expected information gain and the selection of the monitoring points.
+As shown in the figures, the beta distribution results are more coherent in recommending t=5 or 6, whereas the uniform distribution results show an equal preference for inspection points at t=5, 6, or 7.
+This is an important outcome that justifies the additional overhead required by both the project manager and the team, enabling defining and maintaining additional information on the “most likely” value instead of merely providing the minimum and maximum values.